Masteidel/capstone-project-the-faculty/Proposal.md

 Create a course that students can join.

 - Brief description of the course (e.g., Intro to Abstract Math)
-- Date and time (in the future)
+- Days and time
-- Location (based on building numbers: Building A - Math, Building B - Science, Building C - History, Building D - English)
 - Maximum students
-- Number of credits (1-4)
+- Number of credits (1–4)

 **Precondition**: User must be logged in as a Professor.
 **Post-condition**: If the user is a Professor, they can create a course for everyone else to see.

+## Create a section
+Create a section for students to join
+- Choose a course to teach
+- Set the maximum number of students

+**Precondition**: The user must be logged as a Professor.
+**Post-condition**: If the user is a Professor they can create a section for a course for everyone to see.

-## Edit a Course
+## Edit a Section
-Can only edit a course in the future.
+- Edit the student cap

 **Precondition**: User must be logged in as a Professor.
-The course must be in the future.
-**Post-condition**: If the user is a Professor, they can edit a course from the future for everyone else to see.
+**Post-condition**: If the user is a Professor, they can edit a course for everyone else to see.

-## Cancel a Course Enrollment
+## Cancel a Section Enrollment
-Can only cancel a course in the future.
+- Remove a student from a section

 **Precondition**: User must be logged in as a Student or Professor.
-The course date/time must be in the future.
-**Post-condition**: The course is not deleted.
+**Post-condition**: The section is not deleted.
 The student is removed from enrollment in that course.

 ## Browse Courses
 Display available courses to anyone using the application.